jamesmartherus/jamesmartherus.github.io/code.md

 `nhldata` contains three datasets provided by [Corsica Hockey](https://www.corsicahockey.com/) and [Natural Stat Trick](https://www.naturalstattrick.com/):

-* skaters: For each season from 2007-2008 to 2018-2019, skaters statistics for all NHL players with at least 50 minutes of TOI (Time on Ice).
+* `skaters`: For each season from 2007-2008 to 2018-2019, skaters statistics for all NHL players with at least 50 minutes of TOI (Time on Ice).
-* goalies: For each season from 2007-2008 to 2018-2019, goalie statistics for all NHL goalies with at least 200 minutes of TOI (Time on Ice).
+* `goalies`: For each season from 2007-2008 to 2018-2019, goalie statistics for all NHL goalies with at least 200 minutes of TOI (Time on Ice).
-* teams: For each season from 2007-2008 to 2018-2019, team statistics for all NHL teams.
+* `teams`: For each season from 2007-2008 to 2018-2019, team statistics for all NHL teams.

 <img src="/man/figures/shotplot.png" align="left" width=90 style="float:left; padding-right:10px" />[shotplot: Scrape and plot NHL shot location data](https://github.com/jamesmartherus/shotplot)